foreveryone1/ObsidianNotes/1 notes/10 music/Sharks eat people too.md

 will be the headstone
 for a thousand lights

-shovel dirt so there's no turning back
+~~shovel dirt so there's no turning back~~
-my heart was racing when I strapped up the vest
+~~reverberating voices tell me where to go~~

 past metal doors, my steps resound
-reverberating voices tell me where to go
+my heart was racing when I strapped up the vest
 you caught me, in arms unmoving
 what were you thinking when your skin dissolved